ArisMorgens/Catenary_Curve/README.md

 | dz | The vertical distance of the 2 mounting points |

 Catenary_3D
-Catenary_3D(x1,y1,z1,f) generalizes the catenary created by Catenary_2d into three-dimensional space.
+Catenary_3D(x1,y1,z1,f) geseneralizes the catenary created by Catenary_2d into three-dimensional space.
 This is why the position of the reference mounting point is needed as well as the rotation of the curve around the z-axis.

 | Variable | Description |
 | --- | --- |